gprMax/gprMax/README.rst

     python -m gprMax path_to/name_of_input_file

-For example to run one of the test models, navigate into the top-level gprMax directory and use:
+For example to run one of the test models:

 .. code-block:: none